-A Special Valentine’s Treat: Whole-Wheat Oreos (Recipe)
+A Special Valentine’s Treat: Whole-Wheat Oreos {Recipe}

-| February 13, 2013 | Posted by Stacy under Dessert, Recipe |
+February 13, 2013 | Posted by Stacy under Dessert, Recipe, Valentine's Day |

 There once was a time that I enjoyed a good store-bought Oreo.
-But that was before I realized exactly what was in one (oh, the days of blissful ignorance!).
+But that was before I realized exactly what was in one - oh, the days of blissful ignorance!
 Unfortunately, my three kids have acquired a taste for the classic sandwich cookie.
-So I was excited to discover a recipe for a homemade version made with 100 percent whole-wheat flour and no high-fructose corn syrup or artificial flavors.
+So I was excited to discover a recipe for a homemade version made with 100-percent, whole-wheat flour and no high-fructose corn syrup or artificial flavors.

 I wouldn’t dream of calling these cookies healthy; after all, they contain three sticks of butter.
 But they are considerably more wholesome than the kind you buy at the store.
 And yes, they really do taste like Oreos!